 The glucose tolerance test is done in several steps.
-When you arrive at your doctor's office or lab, a member of your health care team will take a sample of blood by pricking your fingertip or inserting a needle into a vein in your arm.
+When you arrive at your doctor's office or lab, a member of your health care team will take a sample of blood from a vein in your arm.
 This blood sample will be used to measure your fasting blood glucose level.

 If you're being tested for type 2 diabetes:

 - You'll drink about 8 ounces (237 milliliters) of a syrupy glucose solution containing 2.6 ounces (75 grams) of sugar

 - Two hours later, your blood glucose level will be measured again